 wp-config.php file via SSH or SFTP.
 This can be inconvenient, especially if you don’t have your login credentials handy or an SFTP client installed.

-In most cases, WP_DEBUG shouldn’t be used on a live environment.
+In most cases, WP_DEBUG shouldn’t be used in a live environment.
 It’s a useful feature for debugging, but it can reveal text from your PHP code to visitors on your site.
-Use it on your staging environment.
+Only use it in your staging environment unless necessary.

 Enabling WordPress Debug Mode in MyKinsta

-With debug mode enabled, you’ll see PHP errors displayed on your site at the top of the page, in addition to your error logs in MyKinsta.
-The screenshot below shows a typical PHP error with debug mode enabled.
+With debug mode enabled, you’ll see PHP warnings and errors displayed on your site at the top of the page, in addition to your error logs in MyKinsta.
+The screenshot below shows a typical PHP warning with debug mode enabled.

-The presence of PHP errors at the top of the page don’t make for a good user experience for your site’s visitors.
+The presence of PHP warnings or errors at the top of the page doesn’t make for a good user experience for your site’s visitors.
 With that in mind, we only recommend enabling debug mode in a staging environment.

-However, if you have to enable it for your live environment, we recommend doing so during low traffic hours and minimizing the amount of time with debug mode enabled.
+If you do have to enable it for your live environment, we recommend doing so during low traffic hours and minimizing the amount of time with debug mode enabled.

 Here at Kinsta, we are constantly developing useful tools in MyKinsta to speed up your WordPress workflow.
 With our WordPress Debugging tool, you can easily enable and disable debug mode without touching a single line of code.
 To learn more about debugging WordPress, check out our in-depth guide here!